costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 <p>But time is too late, I have to leave, the quantum leap consumes a lot
 of energy.
-The only way is to destroy the infected co-captains, but without these captains, the ship won't able to go its final destination.
+The only way is to destroy the infected co-captains, but without these captains, the ship won’t able to go its final destination.
 The only solution is to freeze the whole ship and all the crew, and then go back to the ship one day and bring them back.
 I decide to sacrifice my heart and part of the organ which has been infected by the virus.
-I kill the Co-Captain and keep the hundreds of crew on board… frozen, and don't know when there will be a chance to awaken them again.</p>
+I kill the Co-Captain and keep the hundreds of crew on board… frozen, and don’t know when there will be a chance to awaken them again.</p>

 <p>I am ready to do the quantum leap, and the ship is frozen in the